 Practice Research SymposiaOverview

 This is an open course for anyone interested in finding out about creative practice research.
-It will become available in 2017.
+It will become available in the second half of 2017.

 This is a course for those enrolled in the ARCH1429 Creative Practice Research Strategies course at RMIT University.

 This is an open course for supervisors of creative practice research students.
-It is under development and will become available in 2017.
+It is under development and will become available in the second half of 2017.

 This portal brings together creative practice researchers from around the world with the support of institutional partners across Australia, Asia and Europe.